Vasily the Barefoot: Before 1917

 In 1897, Vasily announced the collection of money for the construction of a new stone church in his native village (initially in honor of the Holy Coronation of the Imperial Majesties, the sign of the Blessed Virgin Mary and tsaritsa Alexandra, German Belikov wrote that Vasily Barefoot was honored with a personal invitation to the coronation).
 Later it was decided to dedicate the church to St. Nicholas of Myra in honor of the birth of the heir to the throne.
 During his travels he collected money for the construction.
 In 1906, the foundation of the future temple was laid, its architectural design was approved, materials for construction were collected, and bells were cast.
 The construction of the church was completed in 1910.
 The solemn consecration of the church took place on December 5[18], 1910.
 The temple was located on a hill in front of the crossroads leading to the city, with five domes and two side chapels: in honor of St. Seraphim of Sarov and St. Alexis of Moscow.
 It was considered one of the most beautiful in Stavropol.
-The temple was built of stone, it had a pool for consecration and baptism with a fountain.
+The temple was built of stone, it had a pool for blessings and baptism with a fountain.
 The square next to the church was made of cast iron slabs.
 The church could accommodate 1.5 thousand believers at a time.
 At that time in the village permanently lived only 7,5 thousand souls of both men and women.
 Also in his village Vasily built a strange lodging house.

 The correspondence of Vasily Tkachenko with the representatives of the imperial family concerning the construction of the temple has been preserved.
 The most frequent addressee of Vasily Tkachenko in this matter was the Empress Dowager Maria Feodorovna, who took an active part in obtaining the necessary permits and documents for the construction; other addressees were the Emperor Nicholas II and Alexandra Feodorovna.
 Another form of communication were the gifts that Vasily Barefoot sent to St. Petersburg.
 For the meeting hall of the State Duma on his initiative was written "an icon of the saints of the Russian Church, shining from different ranks and estates" (there is a photo of the icon, made by Karl Bulla).
 He also ordered and presented to the heir to the throne an icon of Alexius, Metropolitan of Kyiv and All Russia.

 In a letter to Nicholas II about the construction of the temple Vasily gave his address — St. Petersburg, 8 company Izmailovsky regiment, house 6, apartment 1, but the monogrammist A. F. K. in the biography of Vasily reported that during his stay in this city the wanderer most often stayed in the suburbs of Kyiv and New Athos.
 In the capital Vasily the Barefoot, together with Matrona the Barefoot, participated in the collection of money for the construction of the church revered as the miracle-making icon of Joy of All Who Sorrow with copper coins (the icon was destroyed in Soviet times).